 I recently told my readers that a company called FBA Stores* was being sued by both Amazon and The State of Washington for, among other alleged crimes, charging people up to $35,000 for bogus coaching on how to sell products on Amazon.
 Here's a copy of the Washington State civil suit, and the whopper from Amazon too.

-When you thought it couldn't get any worse for FBA Stores, last month the Federal Trade Commission (FTC) charged them for running the alleged scam.
+When you thought it couldn't get any worse for FBA Stores, the Federal Trade Commission (FTC) charged them for running the alleged scam.
 (See the court documents here.)
-Their "F" grade from the Better Business Bureau (which also references the governments' actions against them) is equally scathing.
+The alarming report from the Better Business Bureau - which also references the governments' actions against FB Stores - is equally scathing.

 The Federal Trade Commission has charged FBA Stores principals Christopher Bowser and Adam Bowsers for allegedly running fraudulent workshops with the claim that participants can make thousands of dollars selling a variety of goods on Amazon.

 The allegations brought forward by the FTC are similar to the Amazon and Washington State suits.
 The federal agency is alleging that the Bowser brothers have used a business called FBA Stores to run a scam for several years.
 The FTC has also filed charges against Jody Marshall, a person believed to be working as a coach for FBA Stores.

 According to court filings, the alleged scam has been in operation since 2009.
 The brothers used free in-person workshops and webinars related to becoming a seller on the Amazon marketplace in an effort to lure people into signing up for three-day workshops at a cost of $1,000.
 The brothers have regularly used Amazon's logos in their promotional materials, even though they weren't affiliated with the company in any way.

 Those who registered for the workshops were subjected to various high pressure sales tactics encouraging them to register for additional coaching programs or seminars.
 The costs depended on which package the participant chose and ranged from $4,000, all the way to $35,000.